 No matter what specialty you plan to pursue as a doctor, it’s important for just about everyone to do well on the MS3 internal medicine rotation.
-Aside from maybe surgery, this rotation is regarded as of the more difficult ones.
-The internal medicine rotation often has longer hours, more requirements, and content-wise, covers the most material on the NBME exam.
+Aside from surgery, internal medicine is often regarded as the most difficult rotation of third year due to the long hours and breadth of material covered on the shelf exam.

 1. Don’t be invisible on your inpatient services.

-Much of the internal medicine rotation can be spent on inpatient services such as wards, GI or ID consults, cardiology, etc. These services can be intimidating as it may be a students’ first experience dealing with very sick, hospitalized patients.
-You also may be one of 6 or 8 people on your medicine wards team.
-These two factors could make it easy to stay quiet or get lost in the crowd, but in order to do well you must speak up and be an active team member.
-Try to ask your attending questions about your patients.
+Ask your attending questions about your patients.
 Offer to help the residents in any way you can.
-When the team is on rounds, don’t just hang quietly at the back; stay towards the front, observe or ask questions, go into patients’ rooms as much as possible, and try to minimize social conversations with other med students or members of the team.
+When the team is on rounds, don’t just hang quietly at the back; stay towards the front of the group, observe or ask questions, go into patients’ rooms as much as possible, and try to minimize social conversations with other med students or members of the team.

 2. Prepare well from the NBME exam.